zitadel/zitadel/docs/docs/guides/authentication/identity-brokering.md

 For example,
 if Google is configured as an identity provider on your organization, users can use their Google Account on the Login Screen of ZITADEL (1).
 ZITADEL redirects users to the login screen of Google, where they authenticate themselves, (2) and are sent back (3).
-Because Google is registered as a trusted identity provider, users can login in with the Google account after they link an existing ZITADEL Account, or after they register a new one with the claims provided by Google (4)(5).
+Because Google is registered as a trusted identity provider, users can log in with the Google account after they link an existing ZITADEL Account, or after they register a new one with the claims provided by Google (4)(5).

 ![Identity Brokering](/img/guides/identity_brokering.png)